The Founders of Clear Passage provide video answers to some of the most common questions we receive. Click here to view these videos.

 You may wish to contact your insurer to clarify your benefits before you schedule treatment.
 Ask them about your “out-of-network, outpatient physical therapy benefits for adhesions and/or pain.”
 We provide you with copies of your initial evaluation, daily notes, progress report and a statement noting all charges, payments, provider information, diagnosis and procedure codes to support your claim for reimbursement.

-Our procedure codes are defined and approved by the American Medical Association, and include these common physical therapy codes for our patients in the U.S.:
+Our procedure codes are defined and approved by the American Medical Association and include the following common PT codes:

 Ask your insurer if you need pre-authorization and a physician’s written referral.
-If so, have your physician write on his prescription pad “physical therapy for treatment of abdominal and pelvic adhesions (or pain).”
-If you are coming for the five-day program, it should specify “20 hours of manual physical therapy over five days.”
-S/he should sign, date and give you the referral slip.
+This document can also help you get insurance reimbursement.
+If you are coming for the five-day program, s/he can add “20 hours of manual physical therapy over five days.”
+Your doctor should sign, date and give you the referral slip.

-Twenty hours of physical therapy per year falls within the parameters of most insurers in the U.S., but some limit therapy to one hour per day.
-Explain that this is a special case and that this is one of the only clinics in the country that treats adhesions non-surgically.
+Twenty hours of physical therapy per year falls within the parameters of most insurers but some limit therapy to one hour per day.
+If you speak with your insurer, explain that you have to travel for therapy for services they do not provide; this is one of the only clinics in the country that treats adhesions non-surgically.
 Ask to speak with a supervisor, if necessary.
 Record the name, time and date of every person with whom you speak and what they tell you.

 Adhesions are the internal scars that form in all of us as our bodies heal.
 Adhesions may occur on the surface of our bodily structures or deep within them.
 They can join any structure in the body to its neighbor or to distant structures, causing confusing symptoms of pain or dysfunction.